-Surfing, bipolar disorder and drug addiction the film Andy Irons: Kissed by God could have easily been written about practically anyone that grew up in a surf culture, myself included.
-However this film is not about your average every day surfer, instead Teton Gravity Research dove deep into the life of professional surfer Andy Irons who passed away at 32.
+Surfing, bipolar disorder, and drug addiction the film Andy Irons: Kissed by God could have easily been written about practically anyone that grew up in surf culture, myself included.
+However, this film is not about your average everyday surfer, instead Teton Gravity Research dove deep into the life of professional surfer Andy Irons who passed away at 32.

 Iron’s mother was a skier from Aspen, Colorado and his father a surfer from Torrance, California.
 The two met and quickly feel in love in Hawaii.
 Shortly after Andy was born followed by his younger brother Bruce.

-This movie does as good job of exposing the realities of being a pro surfer.
-Some people may be surprised by the amount of drugs and alcohol consumed by professionals at this level.
+This movie does a good job of exposing the realities of being a pro surfer.
+Some people may be surprised by the number of drugs and alcohol consumed by professionals at this level.

 We all know people who are “addicted” to sports.
 Exercise can boost dopamine levels in the brain in the same addictive cycles that drugs and alcohol produce.
 However, exercise creates positive, pathways with the ability to counter negative addictive behaviors.

-The problem becomes what do you with yourself after the exercising is over when dopamine and serotonin levels start to drop?
+Does the problem become what do you with yourself after the exercising is over when dopamine and serotonin levels start to drop?